openbraininstitute/neuroagent/poc/mcp/entitycore/README.md

 ```

-- The `src/checkTypes.ts` is just a prototype and by default is excluded in `tsconfig.json`.
 - There needs to be at least one nonoptional parameter in your schema: https://github.com/modelcontextprotocol/typescript-sdk/issues/400.
-This messes up with the `checkTypes` script.
 - Cursor and Claude seem to behave differently.
 Cursor is struggling with some of the zod types you created whereas Claude is able to parse them.
 Feels like Cursor does some
 extra validation but does it badly.
 It seems to be because Cursor does not allow for any `optional` parameters at all - https://forum.cursor.com/t/mcp-server-tool-calls-fail-with-invalid-type-for-parameter-in-tool/70831

 # Autogenerating types
+Actually, you abandonded the idea of using the below.
+Just keeping it here for reference.

 ```shell
 npx openapi-typescript https://staging.openbluebrain.com/api/entitycore/openapi.json -o ./src/types.d.ts